Students laughing around a wooden table in a library

 Proposal Evaluation Criteria

-• Appropriateness of design
+• Appropriateness of design and rationale

-• Evidence of procedural quality and feasibility
+• Evidence of procedural quality

 • Relevance to operational assessment programs